 Hospital air frequently contaminated with SARS-CoV-2, though viruses are rarely viable

-Around 17% of air samples taken close to patients hospitalized with COVID-19 were contaminated with SARS-CoV-2 RNA, although the viruses were rarely viable, according to findings from a systematic review published in JAMA.
+Around 17% of air samples taken close to patients hospitalized with COVID-19 were contaminated with SARS-CoV-2 RNA, although the viruses were rarely viable, according to findings from a systematic review published in JAMA Network Open.

 “This confirms that the main transmission mode of SARS-CoV-2 seems to be through droplets and direct contact.
 Airborne transmission remains rare and opportunistic depending on the procedures performed on patients and the duration of exposure,” Gabriel Birgand, PharmD, MPH, PhD, of the National Institute for Health Research’s Health Protection Research Unit in Healthcare Associated Infections and Antimicrobial Resistance at Imperial College London, told Healio.

 “For professionals, the surgical facemask works in most in-hospital circumstances.
 Respirators should be used for aerosol-generating procedures,” Birgand said.

 The review uncovered the highest viral loads in the air of bathrooms, staff areas and public hallways, suggesting the need for “careful consideration of these areas for the prevention of COVID-19 transmission,” they wrote.

 “However, the presence of viable viruses should be primarily considered, given that it is a required link for the potential of cross-transmission,” the authors wrote.